nbeilis/BigTacToe/README.md

 Play with another person on the same computer.
 Alternate turns.
 Label in corner displays which player's turn.

 ### Colours
-Yellow Pegs - Playable spots
+Yellow Pegs - Playable spots\n
-Blue Pegs - Players
+Blue Pegs - Players\n
 Big Pegs - Spots that have been won by a player

 #### Menu Screen